min2ha/ukwa-site/content/target/60165/index.en.md

   "subject": null
 }

-# Computing: Video games are not a "mental disorder" - but let's ban exploiters from selling weaponised gambling platforms as games

 News article disagreeing about the recent decision by the World Health Organisation to classify video game addicition as a mental health condition.
 Stresses the focus should be on games and gambling.